justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

 - We properly compare the characters of the two strings using the `charAt` method.

 Comments:
-Once again it didn't understand the scope of the problem, which only asked to write the code for the string class, as oppossed to rewriting the default Object.equals
+Once again it didn't understand the scope of the problem, which only asked to write the code for the string class, as opposed to rewriting the default Object.equals